bsmg/beatmapper/CONTRIBUTING.md

 ## Knowledge Base

-These are some useful guides and documentation for the core technologies used in the project:
+These are some of the more useful guides and documentation for the core technologies used in the project:

 - [Ark UI](https://ark-ui.com/docs/overview/introduction)
 - [Drei](https://drei.docs.pmnd.rs/getting-started/introduction)